13 Best Islands Of Sardinia Totally Worth Visiting

 With a population of just under 12,000, the municipality of Sant’Antioco boasts the largest community of the Sulcis Archipelago.
 It may seem relatively small at 109 square kilometers, but in the whole of Sardinia it’s second in size only to Sardinia itself, and is the fourth largest island in Italy.

-You’ll find it 87 kilometers from Cagliari, the capital of Sardinia.
-It’s conveniently connected via bridge, meaning it’s easily accessible from the mainland.
-There are towns situated on the island, none quite as charming as Calasetta.
-Situated on the northern coast of Sant’Antioco, it’s a small fishing village with a sweeping arc of white sand beach, a quaint marina, and plenty of places to enjoy local delicacies.
+There are towns on the island, none quite as charming as Calasetta.
+Situated on the northern coast of Sant’Antioco, it’s a small fishing village a gorgeous white sand beach, a quaint marina, and plenty of places to enjoy local delicacies.

 San Pietro Island